 Professor Anna Pegler-Gordon discusses the role of photography in shaping immigration policy and the perception of sociocultural issues.
-After her lecture, Pegler-Gordon will moderate a panel discussion with Donna Lieberman, executive director of the New York chapter of the ACLU, the Migration Policy Institute’s Muzaffar Chishti, and other legal scholars and policymakers.
-The conversation will consider contemporary US immigration policy, forced removal and detention, incarceration, surveillance, and civil liberties.
+After her lecture, Pegler-Gordon will moderate a panel discussion with Carl Takei, the senior staff attorney at the ACLU’s Trone Center for Justice and Equality; Muzaffar Chishti, director of the Migration Policy Institute’s office at NYU School of Law; and Bitta Mostofi, an immigrant rights advocate and human rights organizer.
+The discussion will consider contemporary US immigration policy, forced removal and detention, incarceration, surveillance, and civil liberties.

 This is a free event, but please register in advance.
 ICP Members have access to preferred seating in our reserved members’ section.

 Our ICP Museum–public program combination ticket grants $10 entry starting at 4:30 PM to those attending the program.
 Tickets are only available online when you register for the program.